 Peripheral Atherectomy Q & A

 An atherectomy is a minimally invasive procedure that removes plaque inside a blood vessel.
-A specialized catheter holds the surgical instrument and collects the plaque, so it’s safely carried out of the artery.
+A specialized catheter holds the surgical instrument and collects the plaque, safely carrying it out of the artery.
 Once the procedure is over, blood flow is restored.
 Peripheral atherectomies refer to procedures performed in the peripheral arteries of the legs and feet.

 What conditions are treated with atherectomy?

-The doctor performs atherectomy to treat peripheral artery disease, which affects your legs.
+The doctor performs an atherectomy to treat peripheral artery disease, which affects your legs.

-Over time, calcium combines with the fatty buildup, making it harden into plaque that blocks blood flow (a condition called atherosclerosis).
+Over time, calcium combines with the fatty buildup, hardening into plaque that blocks blood flow (a condition called atherosclerosis).

 Atherosclerosis is often treated with angioplasty, using a balloon to open the blockage.
-Some patients, however, have plaque that’s too hard to treat with a balloon.
-When that happens, the doctor may recommend atherectomy.
+Some patients, however, have plaque that is too hard to treat with just a balloon.
+When that happens, the doctor may recommend an atherectomy.

 How is atherectomy performed?